bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-17-render-web-animations-with-react-lottie/index.md

 Since we saw the goodness of Lottie web, let me tell you about one drawback I had to deal with recently.
 You know, it's good to be realistic about technicals choices, not everything is flowers.

 The case was: In a Meteor project I've been working on, I had to include an animation and our team decided to use Lottie web.
-The problem is that the library relies on `window` and that's not available for SSR, something that happens by default on Meteor apps.
-Until the date this post, that isn't a solved problem, although it's a known problem and I believe will be resolved soon.
+The problem is that the library relies on `window` object that's not available for SSR.
+Server-side rendering is a default feature on Meteor apps.
+Until the date of this post, this issue isn't a solved, although it's a known problem and I believe will be resolved soon.

-As I told before, there are many ways to create interactive animations for the web and for this particular case I decided to go with CSS keyframes, the result went very well, you can take a look here:
+As I told before, there are many ways to create interactive animations for the web and for this particular case I decided to go with CSS keyframes, the result went as expected, you can take a look here:

 <Codepen title="Rocket animation" hash="QmPybv" />